ricardodarocha/ManagerORM/README.md

 # ManagerORM
 ORM Object Relational Mapping Manager.
 This is an unit that map FDQuery to object&lt;T>

+**Requirements**
+Recently Delphi version
+Support for Generics
+Support for rtti
+Suport for Firedac

 **Usage**

 1. Declare a class that represents your database entities (Model)